apache/couchdb/share/doc/src/query-server/protocol.rst

 Query Server Protocol
 =====================

-The `Query server` is external process that communicates with CouchDB by JSON protocol through stdio interface and processed all design functions calls:
+The `Query Server` is an external process that communicates with CouchDB via a JSON protocol over stdio  and processes all design functions calls:
 `views`, `shows`, `lists`, `filters`, `updates` and `validate_doc_update`.

-CouchDB communicates with Query Server process though stdio interface by JSON messages that terminated by newline character.
-Messages that are sent to QS always `array`-typed that could be matched by the pattern ``[<command>, <*arguments>]\n``.
+CouchDB communicates with the Query Server process though stdio interface by JSON messages that terminated by newline character.
+Messages that are sent to the Query Server are always `array`-typed that could be matched by the pattern ``[<command>, <*arguments>]\n``.

 .. note::
-   To simplify examples reading we'd omitted trailing ``\n`` character to let Sphinx highlight them well.
-Also, all examples contains formatted JSON values while real data transfers in compact mode without formatting spaces.
+   To simplify examples reading we omitted trailing ``\n`` character to let Sphinx highlight them well.
+Also, all examples contain formatted JSON values while real data transfers in compact mode without formatting spaces.

 .. _qs/reset: